siegerts/xiegerts.com/content/post/creating-vue-component-library-introduction.md

 +++
-title = "Creating a Vue.js component library: Introduction" description = "In this series we’ll focus on structuring a Vue component library as a plugin for use, and _reuse_.
+title = "Creating a Vue.js component library: Introduction" description = "In this series, we’ll focus on structuring a Vue component library as a plugin for use, and _reuse_.
 That also includes distribution and documentation.
 That's what is so great about Vue - the ability create your own building blocks for designing a user experience." tags = [
     "development",
     "vue",